 There are several travel insurance extras that senior travelers do not need to worry about.
 When it comes to travel insurance planning, most senior travelers do not participate in adventure activities.
 Any plan with this clause is generally a waste of money for senior travelers.
-Also, sports equipment (other than golf) will not be needed for seniors.
+Also, seniors will not be needing sports equipment (other than golf).
 Seniors generally do not need any rental car damage coverage.
 Most older travelers like to go on excursions specifically designed for them or hire a guide for their trip.

 Traveling as a senior can be a rewarding and enriching experience with the right precautions and travel insurance.

 These insurance companies also make it easy to be covered around the world.
 You can find full coverage travel insurance for up to one year.
-You will be covered in almost every country around the world.
+They cover you in almost every country around the world.
 Sometimes it can be confusing because this coverage might be called expat coverage.
 This type of coverage can be quite expensive, but if you know you will be traveling and working full-time, it’s worth it to have the peace of mind wherever you may explore.

 For digital nomads that are considering putting down roots for a while, it may be worth it to consider the health care system of the country where you now reside.
 For example, you stay for 6 months in Berlin, but travel the other 6 months.
 It may be worth it to look into getting covered by a German insurance company.

 Becoming a digital nomad involves a lot of planning.
 Travel insurance should be at the top of your list.
-Look for travel insurance that protects your tech, covers you worldwide, and if you stay long-term in one country, consider insurance companies of the country you now reside in.
+Look for travel insurance that protects your tech and covers you worldwide.
+If you stay long-term in one country, consider insurance companies of the country you now reside in.